gilliam/articles/quick-intro.md

 ### Step 4: Build and Deploy

-In this step we will build the example application (without pushing it to the registry) and scale it:
+In this step we will build the example application (without pushing the resulting image to the registry) and scale it:

     $ gilliam deploy --no-push
     ...